DLR-TS/libOpenDRIVE/README.md

 ```

 ## Build
-To build a static library by default, simply run:
+To build a static library with tests by default, simply run:
 ```bash
 mkdir build
 cd build